johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Create the python program needed to convert a video of QR-Codes back into a text file:
 `sudo leafpad QRCodeVideoToTextFile.py`

-Now paste the following program into your open text editor, save your work and then exit the text editor.
+Now paste the following Python program into your open text editor, save the document and then exit the text editor.

 ```
 #Author: Tudor Gheorghiu, Prodicode